 Parent company for Marble Ski Area, Inc. is the Colorado Western Development ((Lee Stubblefield’s company)), creators of Crystal Lakes and Perry Parks, both near Denver. ((Google Stubblefield and you’ll see he was involved in a variety of apparently shady real estate development.))

 About 650 of the lots included in the first five filings for the Marble Ski Area have already been sold, the Aspen Times was told ((WildSnow.com hint, the idea here is say you’ll build a lift, and see who ‘invests’ in the associated land)).
 Another four filings are in the works for this summer.

 LackervichZakovich, an official of Colorado Western, is President of Marble Ski Areas, Inc., and Don Weixelman is vice president.

 The lift was actually built, parts are still there.
-It is said to have ran for all of one day.
-Well known pioneer ski mountaineer Chris Landry told this author some years ago that he actually rode the lift on that milemarker day of the halcyon 1970s.
+It is said to have ran during two winters.
+Well known pioneer ski mountaineer Chris Landry told this author some years ago that he actually rode the lift during the halcyon 1970s, and commenters below share their stories.
 The private land and lots in the area are now sold as residential home sites, with no plans for ski development.
-A fairly large “base lodge” type building was partially built and is still intact, miraculously the would-be “Crystal Lodge” has not fallen down nor ignited — though clearly it should be condemned and razed.
+A fairly large “base lodge” type building was partially built and is still intact, miraculously the would-be “Crystal Lodge” had not fallen down nor ignited as of this writing– though clearly it should be condemned and razed.
 Rumors ran the gamut on exactly why the whole endeavor failed.
 Our research leads us to believe it was a combination of factors, all the way from a perhaps shady corporate foundation, to geologic hazards prevalent in the area.
 It’s also said a key permit filing was never done and was the nail in the coffin.